Dmitry Pirog

 Dmitry Yurievich Pirog (Дмитрий Юрьевич Пирог; born 27 June 1980) is a Russian politician and former professional boxer.
-In boxing he competed from 2005 to 2012, and held the WBO middleweight title from 2010 to 2012.
+In boxing he competed from 2005 to 2012, and held the World Boxing Organization (WBO) middleweight title from 2010 to 2012.
 Although his career was cut short due to a debilitating back injury, he is one of the few professional boxers to win a world championship and retire undefeated.

 Early life and amateur career

 At the age of eight, Pirog was a keen chess player and won some tournaments in the town of Temryuk, Russia.
 However, he soon felt as though he was not getting enough activity from chess, and decided to seek a sport instead.
 At his local gym, he discovered boxing and began fighting as an amateur, having relocated to the city of Krasnodar.
 At the early stages of his amateur career he didn't have a trainer, instead he studied carefully VHS tapes of Sugar Ray Leonard and later Floyd Mayweather Jr., which affected his style heavily.
 In his amateur career, Pirog claims to have won 200 fights and lost 30, all of which prepared him for the professional ranks.